thiagozs/logfire/docs/getting-started.md

 ### Redis

-Per default, logfire will try to connect to localhost:6379 without authentication and it will use db index 0.
+Per default, Logfire will try to connect to localhost:6379 without authentication and it will use db index 0.
 You can change that by defining the information in your logfire.json:

 ```json
 {